openshift/enhancements/enhancements/microshift/y-minus-2-upgrades.md

       1. RHEL 9.4 / 4.16.Z-1 → RHEL 9.4 / 4.16.Z
    1. Rollback of each upgrade listed above will be performed
    1. Z-stream upgrade testing for 4.14 and 4.15 will remain at Y-1 and Z-1
+   1. The multi-version update testing may be limited to EUS versions to manage the test workload.
 1. RPM upgrades on RHEL hosts
    1. Given the support statement says MicroShift will support only "2 RHEL versions: the most recent EUS at the time of development